ucb-ee290c/fa18-gps/doc/Ranging.md

 y: -4262.826
 z: 3894.033
 ```
 This is almost exactly the true position of the BWRC in ECEF coordinates.
-While this is obviously using an ideal set of parameters, but this demonstrates that the algorithm will converge to the optimal location with the information it is given.
+While this is obviously using an ideal set of parameters, this demonstrates that the algorithm will converge to the optimal location with the information it is given.

 ### Ongoing Work
 * Writing algorithm in C